dwbewiahn/MemoryGame/README.md

 # Memory Card Game

-A simple memory card game developed in python for praticing
+A simple memory card game developed in python.

 by Douglas Bewiahn